jdmedlock/dbdesign/README.md

 activity against it.

-An example of how an application accesses the records for this type of replationship in a CODASYL database is:
+An example of how an application accesses the records for this type of relationship in a CODASYL database is:

 ```
     Move account number '111111' to the Account Record layout